jaykasiphat/sesame/README.md

-# Password Generator
+# Sesame
-Password generator generates two randomized passwords from the specified length.
+Sesame generates two randomized passwords from the specified length.
 Once the passwords are generated, click on the passwords to copy to clipboard.

 ## Getting Started
 Run the project locally by opening the `index.html` file on your preferred browser.